-In normal development, children learn over time to accurately interpret social cues and respond appropriately.
-What exactly goes wrong for a person with schizotypal personality disorder isn't known for certain, but it's likely that changes in the way the brain functions and genetics may play a role.
+In normal development, children learn over time to appropriately interact with others, to interpret social cues, and to respond to social situations appropriately and with flexibility.
+What exactly goes wrong for a person with schizotypal personality disorder isn't known for certain, but it's likely that changes in the way the brain functions, genetics, environmental influences and learned behaviors may play a role.

 Your risk of schizotypal personality disorder may be greater if you have a relative who has schizophrenia or another psychotic disorder.

 People with schizotypal personality disorder are at an increased risk of:

 - Temporary psychotic episodes, usually in response to stress